JMDKC/artangled-hugo/content/posts/2023-10-08-lucas-tate.md

 The same can’t be said for the Tate curators, who put these fragile soft sculptures behind a rope with at least six feet of leeway between them and the exhibition-going crowds.
 It’s a shame - all the more so given that the *Bunnies*, as objects, are so charming and interesting.
 We all smiled in this room, like we’d just been huffing some happy gas.
 We want to get closer, but can’t.

-Anyway, that safety-first attitude couldn’t be further away from the kind of thing Lucas is driving at with her art, of course.
+That safety-first attitude couldn’t be further away from what Lucas is driving at with her art, of course.

 *Sarah Lucas: Happy Gas is at Tate Britain (London).
 28 September 2023 - 24 January 2024*